padmaksha18/ARM3Dnet/README.md

 # Steps to run the repo:

-1. Download the repo from github.
+1. Download the repo from github keeping the structure intact.

 2. Check if all the data files in the correct directories.